 At this time Kobernick Independent Living is enforcing mandatory screening procedures for all staff and visitors entering the building.
 Staff and visitors which include home health aides, must enter the building through the front door and answer the short questionnaire provided by the CDC and have their temperature checked.
 At the moment repeat visitors will be required to complete this process daily.
 Failure to comply may result in removal or exclusion from the property.

-Our team is encouraging all resident families and guests to use appropriate judgment when deciding to visit campus.
 As of March 23rd, only family members performing essential functions or assisting with activities of daily living will be allowed access to campus.
 Home health aides will continue to be screened daily and must comply with all policies for continued access.
-Anyone who is experiencing symptoms, has traveled internationally within the past 14 days, or traveled via a cruise ship in the past 14 days are kindly asked not to visit campus at this time.
+Anyone who is experiencing symptoms has traveled internationally within the past 14 days, or traveled via a cruise ship in the past 14 days are kindly asked not to visit campus at this time.
 Our team is available to help residents connect with family members via alternative forms of communication including video chat, email, text messaging, or social media.

 All programs, activities, and events have been canceled effective Tuesday, March 17th.
 On March 23rd, ongoing small group exercise classes including walking groups have been suspended due to an inability to maintain proper social distancing requirements.
 Remote activities will be offered via our in-house TV station which residents may access from their apartments.

 All dining options in Kobernick will be moving to a delivery-only option.
 This will encompass all three daily meals.